jundalisay/sp/content/en/research/sarkar/rarh/_index.md

 ---
-title: "Rarh The Cradle of Civilization"
+title: "Rarh [West Bengal] The Cradle of Civilization"
 description: "PR Sarkar was an Indian Philosopher"
 weight: 190
 c: "seagreen"